ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 ~~5:00 – 5:30 Everyone back in room at ISSI to present one slide update on day’s work from each topic.~~

-6:00 ISSI Dinner for all at location (all other teams and ISSI Personal will be invited to attend)
+~~6:00 ISSI Dinner for all at location (all other teams and ISSI Personal will be invited to attend) ~~

 ## Wednesday:
 8:00 – Breakfast/networking/get to know your team

-9:00 – 9:15 Good morning ~~and identify topic teams to work on draft~~
+9:00 – 9:15 Good morning and determine new reasturant options.  ~~and identify topic teams to work on draft~~

-9:15 – 11:30 ~~Topic breakouts~~ Disscussions yet to be haved
+9:15 – 11:00 ~~11:30~~ ~~Topic breakouts~~ Disscussions yet to be haved

-* Modeling of the effects of EMIC waves (Yuri should be able to join.
+11:00 - 1:00 Yuri will talk about events.

+1:00 - on Free time in town.
-11:30 – 1:00 Lunch
+~~11:30 – 1:00 Lunch~~

-1:00 – 1:15 Good afternoon
+~~1:00 – 1:15 Good afternoon ~~

-1:15 – 5:00 New Collaboration time!
+~~1:15 – 5:00 New Collaboration time!
 Open discussion – Identification of new studies needed based on missing information in topics.
-Possibly discussion around town.
+Possibly discussion around town.~~

 ## Thursday:
 8:00 – Breakfast/networking/get to know your team